 Finally, use formatting such as bold and italics so that someone scanning your capability statement can quickly see the essential points.

 Make sure your statement is free of grammar and spelling errors before sending it out.
-You can have a colleague proofread it or use a grammar checker like Grammarly to verify it is error-free.
+You can have a colleague proofread it or use a grammar checker to verify it is error-free.

 Convert it to a PDF